 How would it be if we truly let go of the idea that hearing loss makes us stupid or disengaged?

-How would it be if instead of trying to get the smallest hearing aids, we proudly displayed our Gucci hearing aids or Dior cochlear implants with beautiful diamonds and jewels?
+How would it be if, instead of hiding our hearing aids and CIs, we proudly displayed our Gucci or Dior designer devices?

 Imagine a world where the cost of hearing aids was affordable and public venues were all equipped with functioning assistive listening devices.
 Hearing loss will have lost its stigma.